If you have not been following the exploits of Teatro Grattacielo during lockdown, it’s not because they haven’t been exploitatory all over the place.

 Without furnishings to distract them, the cast prowled the stage with sinister energy, exchanging significant looks and deadly secrets as though fearing Nihilists behind every drapery.

 As the Netrebko-crowned Macbeth took to the stage at the Met, just a few blocks away, Teatro Grattacielo presented its 25th Anniversary Gala Concert.

 This year’s treat was Vittorio Gnecchi’s Cassandra, completed around 1905

 Teatro Grattacielo is New York’s homegrown organization to rescue Verismo operas from oblivion, one per annum, allowing for the occasional double bill.

-La Cieca has just heard that Teatro Grattacielo’s performance of Montemezzi’s La Nave, which and was postponed from Monday night because of the storm, has been rescheduled and confirmed for tonight, Wednesday October 31 at 8:00 PM at the Rose Theater.
+La Cieca has just heard that Teatro Grattacielo’s performance of Montemezzi’s La Nave has been rescheduled and confirmed for Wednesday October 31 at 8:00 PM at the Rose Theater.